akirov/ReflectiveCircles/README.md

 ToDo
 ----
-- start tracing in new threads
-- add "Stop" button to set mStopRendering flag
+- better resize policy or disable resizing
+- partial re-paint - only re-paint changed objects, if possible
 - optimize: don't calculate the distance twice - pass it from intersect() to reflect()...
+- use references instead of pointers where it is more appropriate
+- use smart pointers or stack objects where possible
 - make MAX_NUM_RAYS configurable
 - cast rays only to the figures, take clipping into account
 - replace dynamic_casts with something better
 - UI control to delete figures?
 - QML GUI?
-- use the GPU hardware (OpenGL, OpenCL)
+- use the GPU hardware (OpenGL, OpenCL), do calculations in parallel
 - optimize the closest rays to hit point B? we can start from B...
+- ability draw polygons, not only circles

 Screenshots